He wrote for ‘Black-ish’ and ‘The Simpsons’ but won’t get his diploma

 The accused student denied the allegations.
 He claimed that the director of Harvard’s Office of Sexual Assault Prevention and Response, Sarah Rankin, pressured all three complainants to accuse him, and that she used Associate Dean Jay Ellison to apply additional pressure.

 Nevertheless, both Rankin and Ellison served on the so-called Ad Board and Rankin continued to personally advise the complainants during the process.

-“Ann” and “Betty” both accused Sonoiki of having sex with them while they were asleep.
+“Ann” and “Betty” both accused Sonoiki of having sex with them while they were unconscious, with Ann claiming she “blacked out” and then “woke up” to being assaulted.
 He claimed Ann consented and was not incapacitated during their 2011 encounter after a party, and Betty agreed that several of their sexual encounters were consensual when they lived together as interns in 2012.